uplift1ng/wildwooddemo/README.txt

-"Project 473" - Software Engineering Practice 473 - 001
+Escape from Wildwood

+A JavaScript game where the player tries to stay alive as long as possible.

-*Start Project: 1 / 30 / 2023*
+Start Date: 1 / 30 / 2023

-Authors: Jesse Hajas, Drew Rado, Emily Himes, Malcolm Holden, Lileah Tunno
+Authors: Jesse Hajas*, Drew Rado, Emily Himes, Malcolm Holden, Lileah Tunno

+*Scrum Master